robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 Lauren’s mouth twitched.
 “Yes.
 That.”

-I stayed near the rail, letting them set their own rhythm.
-This wasn’t my meeting.
-I’d opened the door; they could decide what walked through.
-Lauren didn’t insert herself.
-She just stood and watched the room — quietly, like someone observing a process she’d decided to respect.
+She didn’t insert herself, but stood and watched the room—silently, observing a process she'd decided to respect.
 The atelier had changed in a week.
-Not prettier for the sake of pretty; *better*.
-Reinforced where stress hit.
-Forgiving where bodies moved.
-Built for the real physics of the Faire instead of the fantasy of it.
-Charlie was part of that now.
-Not as a mascot.
-As a mechanism.
+Improvements, reinforcing stress points, forgiving where bodies moved, design changes for the real physics of the Faire instead of the fantasy of it.

-He didn’t talk much.
-He simply made things survive.
-At the fitting curtains, he held a bodice steady while Mara worked the line on the mannequin.
-He didn’t glance around for approval.
-He didn’t scan the room like a boy looking for permission.
+Charlie was part of that now, as a mechanism.
+He sustained the momentum—quietly, efficiently.
+At the fitting curtains, he'd hold a bodice steady while Mara worked the line on the mannequin.
+No glancing around for approval.

-He just… held.
+He just... held.

-Lauren’s expression shifted — pride held so tightly it almost looked like pain.
-Mara noticed without looking at her.
+Lauren’s expression shifted, her pride held so tightly it almost looked like pain.
+Mara noticed.

 “You can watch,” Mara said.
 “Just don’t hover.”

 “I’m not hovering.”

-Mara’s mouth moved, one millimetre.
+Mara’s mouth moved one millimetre.
 For her, that was a smile.

 “You’re hovering in French.”

-Lauren let out a short laugh that startled even her — like humour had slipped out before she could catch it.
+Lauren let out a short laugh that startled even her, like humour had slipped out before she could catch it.

 “You’re Australian,” she said.
 “What would you know about that?”